Icelandic Chocolate Cake

 8. In a separate bowl, mix the flour and the salt together.
 Add to the chocolate mixture.

-9. Pour the batter into the cake pan and bake for about 25-30 minutes or until the center of the cake looks set and the top is shiny and a bit crackly.
+9. Pour the batter into the cake pan and bake for 25 to 30 minutes or until the center of the cake looks set and the top is shiny and a bit crackly.

 10. Let the cake cool in the pan on a baking rack for 10 minutes.
-Run a knife along the sides to make sure the cake will easily come away from the sides of the pan.
+Run a knife around the perimeter of the pan to insure the cake easily releases from the pan.

 Any high quality chocolate and butter may be substituted, but the Icelandic Chocolate and Kerrygold Irish Butter are amazing and available at Whole Foods.
 The recipe is easily doubled, one for now and one frozen for later.
 Also, do make certain to really incorporate the eggs one at a time thoroughly to avoid holes in the cake.
 A tart pan with a removable bottom or any pan may be used in place of a springform pan--just be certain to butter all the grooves carefully and line with parchment paper.